zfhui/json_api_talk/json_api_talk.md

 ```

 ^
+- be aware that we only get the article's id and type, no attributes!
-If we are interested in the articles, we can GET each article respectively
+- if we are interested the attributes, we can GET each article respectively

 ---
 `GET /articles/2`